Shuyu-XJTU/APTM/README.md

 ## MALS
 MALS leverages generative models to generate a large-scale dataset including 1.5𝑀 image-text pairs.
 Each image-text pair in MALS is annotated with one corresponding description and several appropriate attribute labels, indicating that MALS is not only effective for text-image matching and attribute prompt learning, but also explores the feasibility of pre-training for both attribute recognition and image-text matching in one stone. **The dataset is released at [Baidu Yun](https://pan.baidu.com/s/1HMvNIIFlquI2w0R6f0G7Dg) [4kq0] and [OneDrive](https://1drv.ms/f/s!Ak2z-VJ5LcCvgdZGSTJbaHOMMFZi9A?e=gCBnv0) [mals].**

-**Note that MALS can only be used for research, any commercial usage is forbidden.**
+**Note that MALS can only be used for research; any commercial usage is forbidden.**

-This is the comparison between MALS and other text based person retrieval datasets.
+This is the comparison between MALS and other text-based person retrieval datasets.
 <div align="center"><img src="assets/chart1.jpg" width="900"></div>
 These are examples of our MALS dataset and CUHK-PEDES.
 <div align="center"><img src="assets/examples.jpg" width="900"></div>